Serowe: Geography

 Serowe is located in a fertile area, well-watered by the Lotsane River.
 It lies west of the Gaborone–Francistown road, from which it is easily reached.
 It also marks the beginning of the Serowe-Orapa road, which ends at the diamond mines of Orapa.
 Construction of this road began in 1986 and was completed several years later.

 There are two hills at Swaneng, called Rra-Swaneng and Mma-Swaneng – Father- and Mother-Swaneng – respectively.

-Notable features of the local area include a Botswana Defence Force (BDF) base on the road to Paje and the Khama Rhino Sanctuary.
-The Rhino Sanctuary is a charitable game reserve, 25 km north of Serowe, established in 1992 by the local Ballentine and Watson families and Ian Khama (the former President).
+Notable features of the local area include a Botswana Defence Force (BDF) base at Paje and the Khama Rhino Sanctuary on the road to Orapa.
+The Rhino Sanctuary is a charitable game reserve, 25 km north of Serowe, established in 1992 by the local Ballentine and Watson families and Ian Khama (the former president).
 Its 4,300 hectares of Kalahari sandveld were established as a haven for black and white rhinoceroses.

 Government

 Serowe currently serves as capital of the Serowe District.
 The first president Sir Seretse Khama (father of the fourth President President Lieutenant General Ian Khama) and the third president Festus Mogae of Botswana were born in Serowe.

 The Botswana Prison Service (BPS) operates the Serowe New Prison.